 - Yellow pages

 *Any bikes taken to the site are taken away and any defective parts are replaced to make the bike roadworthy.
-The bikes can be purchased by the general public, directly from the repairer, Bikeworks, 138-140 Cambridge Heath Road, London E1 5QJ or by visiting the Bikeworks website.
+The bikes can be purchased, directly from the repairer, Bikeworks, 138-140 Cambridge Heath Road, London E1 5QJ or by visiting the Bikeworks website.

 - Monday to Friday, 8am – 8pm

 - Saturday and Sunday 9am – 6pm and

 - Bank Holidays from 9am – 4.30pm

 The address is:

 Access to the RRC is via Baffin Way and then Blackwall Way.